 The painter and sculptor Froylán Ruiz, indicated by the most severe critics as the author of the current "Neomexicanismo", assured, "that this qualification gave me my eternal desire to speak and create my works around the culture and traditions of this country".

-In an interview with Notimex, Ruiz announced that next Saturday, January 26, at 12:00 hours, he will inaugurate a new sculptural exhibition at the "José María Velasco" Gallery, in Peralvillo 55, Colonia Morelos, in the Mexican capital, where he will present "Mather Materia", curated by maestro Alfredo Matus.
+In an interview with Notimex, Ruiz announced that next Saturday, January 26, at noon, he will inaugurate a new sculptural exhibition at the "José María Velasco" Gallery, in Peralvillo 55, Colonia Morelos, in the Mexican capital, where he will present "Mather Materia", curated by maestro Alfredo Matus.